 Chapter Thirty-One

 “Lightsong!”
 Blushweaver said, hands on hips as she regarded him.
 “What in the name of the Iridescent Tones are you doing?”
 Lightsong ignored her, instead applying his hands to the clump of muddy clay in front of him.
-His servants and priests stood in a large ring around him, waiting patiently, looking nearly as confused as Blushweaver--who had arrived at his pavilion just a few moments before.
+His servants and priests stood in a large ring, waiting patiently, looking nearly as confused as Blushweaver--who had arrived at his pavilion just a few moments before.

-The pottery wheel spun in front of him, picking up speed, and he held at the clay, trying to get it to stay in place.
-Sunlight shone in through the sides of the pavilion, and the neat, manicured grass beneath his table was getting flaked with mud.
+The pottery wheel spun, picking up speed.
+He held at the clay, trying to get it to stay in place.
+Sunlight shone in through the sides of the pavilion, and the neat, manicured grass beneath his table was flaked with mud.

-As the wheel sped up, the clay spun, flipping out bits and chunks.
+As the wheel sped up, the clay twirled about, flipping out bits and chunks.
 Lightsong’s hands became soaked with grimy, slick clay, and it didn’t take long for the entire mess to flip off the wheel and squish to the ground beside his stool.

 “Hum,” he said, regarding it.

 “Have you taken leave of your senses?”
 Blushweaver asked.
 She wore one of her customary dresses--which meant nothing on the sides, very little through the top, and only slightly more through the front and back.
-She had her hair up in an intricate twisting pattern of weaves, braids, and bits of ribbon.
+She had her hair up in an intricate twisting pattern of weaves, braids, and ribbon.
 Likely the work of a master stylist, who had been invited into the Court to perform for one of the Gods.

 Lightsong hopped to his feet, holding his hands out to the sides as servants rushed forward to wash them off.
-Others came forward and wiped some of the bits of clay from his fine robes.
-He stood thoughtfully, considering the event as other servants removed the pottery wheel.
+Others came and wiped the bits of clay from his fine robes.
+He stood thoughtfully as other servants removed the pottery wheel.

 “Well?”
 Blushweaver asked.
 “What was that?”

 “I just discovered that I am no good at making pottery,” Lightsong said.
-“Actually, worse than ‘no good.’
+“Actually, I am worse than ‘no good.’
 I am pathetic at it.
 Ridiculously bad.
-Can’t even get the blasted clay to stay put.”
+Can’t even get the blasted clay to stay on the wheel.”

-“Well, what did you expect?”
-Blushweaver said.
+“Well, what did you expect?”.

-“I’m not sure, my dear,” Lightsong said, walking across the pavilion toward a long table.
-Blushweaver, obviously annoyed at being led along so, followed.
+“I’m not sure,” Lightsong said, walking across the pavilion toward a long table.
+Blushweaver--obviously annoyed at being led along--followed.

-Lightsong spun, grabbing five lemons off of the table, and proceeded to begin juggling them.
+Lightsong spun, grabbing five lemons off of the table and throwing them into the air.
+He proceeded to begin juggling them.

 Blushweaver watched.
 And, for just a moment, she looked honestly concerned.
 “Lightsong?” she asked, brow wrinkling.
 “Dear.
 Is. . .everything all right?”